nephele-vm/experiments/README.md

 Nephele is a solution for cloning unikernel-based VMs on Xen and that provides 8x faster instantiation times and can run 3x more active unikernel VMs on the same hardware compared to booting separate unikernels.
-Its design, implementation and evaluation is presented in the paper "Nephele: Extending Virtualization Environments for Cloning Unikernel-based VMs" which was accepted at EuroSys'23.
+Its design, implementation and evaluation is presented in the EuroSys'23 paper "Nephele: Extending Virtualization Environments for Cloning Unikernel-based VMs".

 The current repository contains information and files needed for deploying and running Nephele on commodity hardware.